mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 This is where the **reward function** comes in.
 The reward function is a function that takes as input the state and action and returns a scalar value which represents the goodness or badness of the outcome.
 This scalar value is called the **reward**.

-In our example, the reward is 1 when the policy chooses the target action and -1 when it chooses the other actions.
+In our example, the state never changes so we ignore it.
+The reward is 1 when the policy chooses the target action and -1 when it chooses the other actions.
 Put more formally:

 $$
-R(a) =
+R(x, a) =
 \begin{cases}
 	+1, & \text{if } a = a_{target} \\
 	-1, & \text{otherwise}